 At an assistive technology conference I recently attended, I visited the booth for the Described and Captioned Media Program.
 I was excited to meet the people behind the project and learn all about how their program helps to support students in the classroom by giving them access to accessible media.
 My first thought after meeting them was “where was this when I was in school?”

-Today, I will be sharing my Described and Captioned Media Program review and why every teacher with a vision or hearing impaired student should sign up for this service.
+Today, I will be sharing my Described and Captioned Media Program review and why every teacher with a blind, low vision, Deaf, or hard-of-hearing student should sign up for this service.

 What is the Described and Captioned Media Program?